yaxit24/Q-A-Generator/README.md

 1. **Upload a Document**: Click on the upload area to select a PDF file (max 16MB)
 2. **Choose Processing Options**:
-   - Toggle the "Use Ollama" option if you have Ollama installed for higher quality questions
+   - Toggle the "Use Ollama" option if you have Ollama installed for higher-quality questions
 3. **Generate Q&A Pairs**: Click the "Generate Q&A Pairs" button and wait for processing
 4. **Review Results**: Examine the generated Q&A pairs and processing statistics
 5. **Download**: Use the "Download Results" button to save the results as JSON